-- MORPC welcomed Prince Kwarteng-Crooklynn as the Air Quality & Sustainability Coordinator in August 2022.
-Air quality conditions in Columbus for July 2022 were better than those observed in July 2020 and 2021.
-Air Quality Index (AQI) levels were Good on 23 days and Moderate on 8 days.
-No Unhealthy for Sensitive Groups (USG) days were recorded, and no Air Quality Alerts were issued during August. - The Neighborhood Air Monitoring Project is going well.
-A six-month data review was conducted, and the team is wrapping up a story map developed in ArcGIS, which will be promoted as an educational resource.
-The team submitted a successful abstract to present the monitoring project at a conference in December 2022.
+No air quality alerts were issued for the region in August.

+The Neighborhood Air Monitoring Project is going well.
+A six-month data review was conducted.
+The Team is wrapping up a story map developed in ArcGIS, which will be promoted as an educational resource.
+The Team submitted an abstract to present the monitoring project at a conference in December.
 Additional funding was awarded from the Thriving Earth Exchange to purchase more PurpleAir monitors.
-There is one more location that the team is working to identify for monitor placement.

-Energy and Air Quality Working Group (EAQWG)
+Energy & Air Quality Working Group